Inkithai/ERP-System/README.md

 **Description:**

 * ERP system using PHP and MySQL to insert, update, delete and search system data.

+**Overview:**
+* The assigned project involves the development of an ERP system utilizing PHP and MySQL for efficient management of system data operations such as insertion, updating, deletion, and searching.
+The system is designed with a user-friendly front end employing Bootstrap, CSS, and JavaScript to implement the CRUD operations seamlessly.
+The system addresses three main modules: Customer, Item, and Reports.
+This ERP system aims to provide a robust and user-friendly interface for effective management and reporting of customer and item data, meeting the specified requirements outlined in the project.

 **Prerequisites:**